 George Papadopoulos Says He's Not 'That' George Papadopoulos

-They both work in financial circles and have a Greek heritage: Other than that, there is little similarity between George Papadopoulos, a certified public accountant from Michigan, and the "other," more famous George Papadopoulos, the one who cut a plea deal after lying to the FBI about his contacts with Russians as a Trump campaign official.
+They both work in financial circles and have a Greek heritage.
+Other than that, there is little similarity between George Papadopoulos, a certified public accountant from Michigan, and the "other," more famous George Papadopoulos, the one who cut a plea deal after lying to the FBI about his contacts with Russians as a Trump campaign official.

 "For the nth time, I am NOT Trump's foreign policy adviser!"
 CPA George Papadopoulos said on Twitter on Monday.
 "I have NO association with the Trump camp!
 NONE!"